transloadit/uppy/docs/guides/migration-guides.md

 ### `@uppy/companion-client`

+- `supportsRefreshToken` now defaults to `false` instead of `true`.
+If you have implemented a custom provider, this might affect you.
 - `Socket` class is no longer in use and has been removed.
 Unless you used this class you don’t need to do anything.